modular/modular/KGEN/docs/public/programming-manual.md

         stuff()
 ```

-'let' and 'var' declarations support type specifiers as well as patterns, and
+`let` and `var` declarations support type specifiers as well as patterns, and
 late initialization:

 ```mojo